11 types of domestic abuse behaviour you must report to police

 The figures from the Mayor's Office for Policing and Crime showed a 1.6% increase compared to the period ending September 2016.

-However, while most people imagine that domestic abuse is always violent, a change in the law a few years ago has made psychological abuse of partners illegal, reports the Hull Daily Mail.
+However, while most people imagine that domestic abuse is always violent, a change in the law a few years ago has made psychological abuse of partners illegal, reports the Hull Daily Mail .

 Known as coercive control, the offence brings many more dangerous, intimidating and abusive actions under domestic abuse legislation.